aprilsbloom/consol/README.md

 # consol
-a customizable logging framework written in typescript
+a customizable logging library written in typescript

 ## formats